Dyalog/Math/README.md

 # mathdws
-Math workspace and libraries for Dyalog APL
+## A math workspace and libraries for Dyalog APL

+This repository